 Committed to the Equal Treatment of Minority Firefighters

-The San Francisco Black Firefighters Association (SFBFA) was founded 1972 and is a chapter of the International Association of Black Professional Fire Fighters (IABPFF) which has 121 chapters and over 8000 members.
-The SFBFA was formed to address issues concerned African Americans and other minority members of the San Francisco Fire Department.
+The San Francisco Black Firefighters Association (SFBFA) was founded in 1972 and is a chapter of the International Association of Black Professional Fire Fighters (IABPFF), which has 121 chapters and over 8000 members.

-The International Association of Black Professional Fire Fighters is a fraternal organization and not a labor organization within the fire service—composed of Black and minority fire service professionals.
-The idea of forming an international organization of Black firefighters was first advanced by Messrs.
-Vincent Julius and John Ruffins, both members of the Vulcan Society of New York, in 1960.
+The International Association of Black Professional Fire Fighters is a fraternal organization, not a labor organization within the fire service, and is composed of Black and minority fire service professionals.
+The idea of forming an international organization of Black firefighters was first advanced by Vincent Julius and John Ruffins, both members of the Vulcan Society of New York, in 1960.
 It took nine years before a national effort could be mounted, which occurred only after the 1968 civil disturbances.

-In October of 1970, the first convention of Black Professional Fire Fighters was held in Hartford, Connecticut.
-The constitution and the proposed structure of the International Association of Black Professional Fire Fighters was adopted at this meeting.
-Since then the IABPFF has grown forming regions and chapter.
-You’ll find all of the chapters of the southwest region on our links page.
+In October of 1970, the first Black Professional Fire Fighters convention was held in Hartford, Connecticut.
+The constitution and the proposed structure of the International Association of Black Professional Fire Fighters were adopted at this meeting.
+Since then, the IABPFF has grown to form regions and chapters across the United States.

-We are convinced that the African American and other minority communities have an abundance of untapped talent to offer the fire service.
+The IABPFF is convinced that the African American and other minority communities have abundant untapped talent to offer the fire service.
 Conversely, we expect to improve the economic development and employment opportunities for minorities.